 - Use the toothbrush for tiny areas such as the rim or around the handles.

-- Give the pan a very thorough rinse; run your fingers around the pan to make sure all baking soda has been removed as it tends to stick to the pans even after rinsing.
+- Give the pan a very thorough rinse.
+Run your fingers around the pan to make sure all baking soda has been removed; it tends to stick to the pans even after rinsing.

 Note: If your pans and pots are super scorched you may need to repeat the whole process.
-But if you use this natural way to clean pans and pots on a regular basis (i.e. after each use), you won’t need to spend much time on cleaning the pans, on each session.
+Use this method for cleaning pans and pots on a regular basis (i.e. after each use).